- January 28, 2018

 “It creates an atmosphere for the song playing in the background, but nothing more.”

-“While I was initially very captivated with the game and its opening enigma - a sadeness-sounding tune, it quickly became apparent that the game involved very little (to no) player interaction, instead consisting of the player meandering aimlessly about while a snippet of a song plays, looking at a few things before being warped out of that environment and onto the next 'hub' area which has four pillars of colorful light that the player can walk into.”
+“While I was initially very captivated with the game and its opening enigma - a sadness-sounding tune, it quickly became apparent that the game involved very little (to no) player interaction, instead consisting of the player meandering aimlessly about while a snippet of a song plays, looking at a few things before being warped out of that environment and onto the next 'hub' area which has four pillars of colorful light that the player can walk into.”